UX/UI Design

 Our team was given a lot of freedom in what this solution could look like, which gave us the opportunity to design the project however we wanted, other than the guidelines that the solution had to be digital in some way.
 Aside from that, our main constraint within this project was the one semester timeframe we had to both ideate and present a proposal for this project.

-group Users & Audience
+Users & Audience group

 For this project, our team decided to focus on the older adult population living in retirement homes and develop a solution that would help individuals living in these communities.